-Basic/Foundational Skills Instruction (includes High School Details Equivalency Programs) (EPB) Description of the component Based on the intake assessment and individual goals, clients may be referred to basic education activities that include adult basic, and/or foundational skills instruction.
+Details Basic/Foundational Skills Instruction (includes High School Equivalency Programs) (EPB) Description of the component Based on the intake assessment and individual goals, clients may be referred to basic education activities that include adult basic, and/or foundational skills instruction.
 This component will increase the participant's ability to perform math or other activities necessary for the attainment of a secondary school diploma or equivalent, transition to post-secondary education and training, and obtain employment.
-In Kentucky, KCTCS RTW contract can case manage and monitor SNAP recipients placed in this component during completion of essential skills to be enrolled in a KCTCS college program.
+In Kentucky, KCTCS RTW contract can case management and monitor SNAP recipients placed in this component during completion of essential skills to be enrolled in a KCTCS college program.
 Also, our E&T Providers will provide case management to those placed into this component upon referral and completion of assessment, if appropriate.
 Target population Any SNAP recipient aged 18-59 years old who lack a High School diploma or GED will be targeted.
 Criteria for participation Any SNAP individuals who meet the basic requirement for GED/academic levels and not already possess a high school or equivalency program certificate.
-Geographic area Statewide E&T providers All E&T Providers (Audubon, Big Sandy Area Development District, Central Kentucky Community Action Council, Goodwill Power of Work, Northern Kentucky Area Development District) KCTCS Ashland KCTCS Big Sandy KCTCS Biluegrass KCTCS Elizabethtown KCTCS Gateway KCTCS Hazard KCTCS Henderson KCTCS Jefferson KCTCS Jefferson KCTCS Madisonville KCTCS Madisonville KCTCS Owensboro KCTCS Somerset KCTCS Southcentral KCTCS Southcentral KCTCS West Kentucky Projected annual participation 20 Estimated annual component costs \$7,200
+Geographic area Statewide E&T providers All E&T Providers (Audubon, Big Sandy Area Development District, Central Kentucky Community Action, KentuckianaWorks or Northern Kentucky Area Development District) and KCTCS Ashland KCTCS Big Sandy KCTCS Big Sandy KCTCS Bluegrass KCTCS Elizabethtown KCTCS Gateway KCTCS Gateway KCTCS Hazard KCTCS Henderson KCTCS Jefferson KCTCS Jefferson KCTCS Madisonville KCTCS Madisonville KCTCS Somerset KCTCS Somerset KCTCS Southcentral KCTCS Southcentral KCTCS West Kentucky